 If you don't mind a little extra footwork to earn you rewards, the Chase Freedom Flex℠ is an excellent choice for its 5% rotating categories.
-Cardholders Earn 5% cash back on eligible purchases in rotating categories, 5% on travel purchased through Chase, 3% on dining and drugstores, and 1% on all other purchases.
+Cardholders 5% cash back on up to $1,500 in combined purchases in bonus categories each quarter you activate.
+Enjoy new 5% categories each quarter!
+Plus, earn 5% cash back on travel purchased through Chase Ultimate Rewards®, 3% on dining and drugstores, and 1% on all other purchases.
 It's a good option for pairing with other annual fee Chase cards like the Chase Sapphire Preferred® Card.
 You can use your Chase Freedom Flex℠ for its 5% rotating categories, and transfer those rewards to the Chase Sapphire Preferred® Card to redeem for travel.

 The Chase Freedom Unlimited®: The simplest way to earn Ultimate Rewards points

 The Chase Freedom Unlimited® card is designed with simplicity in mind.
-You Earn 5% cash back on travel purchased through Chase, 3% on dining and drugstores, and 1.5% on all other purchases.
-While you can get more points with the cards we've described above, those offers require a bit more involvement.
+You Enjoy 5% cash back on travel purchased through Chase Ultimate Rewards®, our premier rewards program that lets you redeem rewards for cash back, travel, gift cards and more; 3% cash back on drugstore purchases and dining at restaurants, including takeout and eligible delivery service, and 1.5% on all other purchases While you can get more points with the cards we've described above, those offers require a bit more involvement.